EdwardCodeTriber/employee-register-security-layer/employee-register/README.md

-## Employee-Registrstion with Node and firebase
+## Employee-Registrstion
 - This application was made to keep track of employees in a company
-- It utilises Firebase to keep track of the employees
+- It utilises local Storage to keep track of the employees

 ## LogIn Credentials